drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/03-building-the-blog/01-choosing-a-starting-point.md

 - For an engineering blog, the default recommendation is `minima` plus selective overrides - the rest of this module assumes that path.
 - You've outgrown a theme when the color tokens, typography, or markup you want to change don't have hooks; that's the signal to fork or replace, not before.

-Next, **Customising layouts and styles without forking the whole theme** - the exact override workflow that keeps your diff with the theme gem small.
+Next, **Customizing layouts and styles without forking the whole theme** - the exact override workflow that keeps your diff with the theme gem small.

 {% endraw %}